bobshort4bobby4/PP4-Civ1/README.md

   ![example of the koulen font](https://github.com/bobshort4bobby4/PP4-Civ1/blob/main/media/typography/koulenfont-pp4.png)

   Both fonts were downloaded from Google fonts.

+  ### Images

+  All images used in this site were obtained from the [Pexels Website](https://www.pexels.com/) and are free to use.

   ### Colours
   Colours used are shown below.
 Black was used for some of the form fields as it was clearer.